 Basic education is the continuation of pre-school education and follows up education in the family.
 Basic education is the only stage of education that the whole population of pupils goes through on a compulsory basis.
-It is organized in two stages that are mutually linked in terms of content and organization.
+It is organized in two stages that are mutually linked in terms of content and organization, as well as didactically.